 Treat the ADHD.
-Some of the same treatments that help your child succeed in school will also help with social issues.
-An ADHD medication can cut down on some of the behaviors, such as being impulsive, that lead to peer rejection.
+The same treatments that help your child succeed in school also help with social issues.
+Medication can cut down on behaviors like impulsiveness that may keep other kids away.

 Get active.
-Look for group activities that center around your child's interests, whether that's art, video games, or sports.
-Instead of signing them up for what you think is best, let your child take part in the decision, too.
-Programs designed with ADHD kids in mind are especially helpful with social issues.
+Look for hobbies that center around your child's interests, whether that's art, video games, or sports.
+Instead of signing him up for what you think is best, let him help make the decision.
+Look for programs in your area that are planned with ADHD kids in mind.

 Practice.
-Counselors and therapists offer social-skill programs, which help children with ADHD learn how to get along with other kids.
-Then you can practice the same steps at home, and reward your child for getting them right.
+Counselors and therapists offer social-skill programs to help children with ADHD learn how to get along with other kids.
+Consider having your child try one.
+Afterward, you can practice the steps at home, and reward your little one when she gets them right.

 Focus.
 Don’t try to do too much at once.
 Pick one or two habits to work on at a time, like taking turns or sharing.